-Tools, where would mankind be without them?
-The EpiGenie team decided to search out and compile a list of the best tools and databases (that require no coding knowledge) that epigenetics researchers can’t live without.
+Tools, where would humankind be without them?
+The EpiGenie team decided to search out and compile a list of the best tools and databases that epigenetics researchers can’t live without.

 Here we go: